aloretocornidez/579-principles-of-artificial-intelligence/homework/homework-2/report.md

 - Rule 5 on Tile 5: `bbb_www` --> `bbbww_w`
 - Rule 6 on Tile 6: `bbb_www` --> `bbbwww_`

-Applying these rules to the intermediate states, we can then approach any possible permutation of of the game board.
+Applying these rules to the intermediate states, we can then generate any possible permutation of of the game board.

 ## Definition 3 | What Are The Respective Costs Of Moving Between Intermediate States?

-The cost for transitioning between a state of the current system is relatively straightforward.However, the cost for transitioning between states is independent from other cost factors that are used by the search algorithm that is implemented.
+The cost for transitioning between a state of the current system is relatively straightforward.
+However, the cost for transitioning between states is independent from other cost factors that are used by the search algorithm that is implemented.
 In this case, the A-star algorithm.
 For the implementation thus far, we can only define the cost for applying a rule to our current system